mosaiks-capstone/Modeling/README.md

 ## Datasets

-Features, administrative level boundaries, crop area, crop data
+No data is hosted directly in this repository.
+To request access to data please contact the CropMOSAIKS team.
+Below we describe the data that is used and in what context it is used.

+### Features

+INSERT- what are RCFs?
+Random Convolutional Features can either be created from the featurization repository or downloaded from the MOSAIKS API.

+### Crop data (labels)

+Yield data

+### Administrative level boundaries

+Zambia district level boundaries that match the sub-national crop yield data.
+These are used for finding which spatial points fall within the district boundaries to then summarise the features to the district boundary level.

+### Crop area (weights)

+For weighted averages or simple spatial masking.

 ## Requirements

-Most modern persoanl computers will be able to run the modelling notebook.
+Most modern personal computers will be able to run the modeling notebook.
 Despite this there is a minimum ammount of comfort with python needed in order to use or adapt this code responsibly, including installing python and managing environments.

 A properly configured python environment can be created through the provided `environment.yml` file.
 To build this environment open a terminal and run
 ```bash